nat-geo-rocky-mountain-national-park-trail-map

 Roughly 2.6 miles from the trailhead hikers will rise above the steepest portion of the entire hike.
 Looking from far below you will have thought that this was the summit.
 However, you'll still have a little more than a tenth-of-a-mile to go before reaching the pinnacle.
 Once you arrive at this point you're going to see what appears to be two summits.
 Avoid the outcrop towards the right and proceed towards the prominence almost straight ahead.

 mount-chiquita-summitAt just over 2.7 miles hikers will finally reach the summit of Mt.
 Chiquita.
 Standing at an elevation of 13,069 feet you'll enjoy outstanding views of Longs Peak towards the southeast, while Ypsilon Mountain rises towards the northeast.
-This perch will provide a birds-eye view of the snow-filled couloirs that form the Y from which the name of the mountain is derived (Ypsilon is the Greek word for the letter "Y").
-Towards the west and southwest you'll be able see Specimen Mountain and all the mountains along the Continental Divide.
-Just below the east face of the mountain you'll also be able to see Spectacle Lakes, Fay Lakes and Ypsilon Lake.
+This perch provides a birds-eye view of the snow-filled couloirs that form the Y from which the name of the mountain is derived (Ypsilon is the Greek word for the letter "Y").
+Towards the west and southwest you'll be able see Specimen Mountain, as well as the mountains along the Continental Divide.
+Just below the east face of the mountain you'll be able to see Spectacle Lakes, Fay Lakes and Ypsilon Lake.

 From the summit of Chiquita the route continues by heading downhill towards the saddle between Chiquita and Ypsilon.
 If there's a trail here, we didn't see it.
 Traveling along this stretch, however, isn't too bad.
 It's more grassy tundra than talus rock.
 Simply follow the most efficient route.
 The route will drop roughly 290 feet to the saddle before climbing another 735 feet to reach the summit of Ypsilon Mountain.